SiriDB/siridb-docs/content/query_data/aggregate_functions/mean.md

 ---
 title: "mean"
-weight: 33
+weight: 36
 ---

 Mean is used to calculate the average values per selected time window.
 If no time window is provided it returns the mean of the series.

 ### Function

-Syntax:

     mean([ts])